 - Vitamin E deficiency can cause neurological disorders, muscle deterioration, or cardiomyopathy.

-- Multiple studies show that children who have a higher concentration of Vitamin E at birth, have a enhanced cognitive abilities at the age of two years.
+- Multiple studies show that children who have a higher concentration of Vitamin E at birth, have enhanced cognitive abilities at the age of two years.

 - Vitamin E improves the blood circulation in the mother.
-When the blood circulation in mother’s body is good, the blood circulation in placenta will also be good- this implies that oxygen reaches the baby and the baby is in a healthy womb environment.
+When the blood circulation in the mother’s body is good, the blood circulation in the placenta will also be good- this implies that oxygen reaches the baby and the baby is in a healthy womb environment.